jaredsinclair/JTSCursorMovement/README.md

 ## Moving the Cursor

 JTSCursorMovement adds convenient gesture recognizers to a UITextView that make it easy to move the cursor forward or backwards.
 Use one finger to move by characters, two fingers by words, and three fingers by paragraphs.
+JTSCursorMovement works with all of the following:

+- plain text
+- attributed text
-JTSCursorMovement works with both plain text and attributed text, and with composed characters like emoji.
+- composed characters like emoji.

-## Known Issues

-JTSCursorMovement has not yet been tested with right-to-left languages.
+- both right-to-left and left-to-right languages

 ## Usage